mochiicakes/yours-db/README.md

 **Not verified:** nothing has run against a live Supabase project.
 The RLS policies, the trigger's runtime behaviour, and email/password signup are careful applications of documented patterns, not empirical results.
-The plpgsql inside the trigger functions cannot be checked by a SQL parser — only the statements around it were.
+The plpgsql inside the trigger functions cannot be checked by a SQL parser, only the statements around it were.

-If something fails on first run, the two most likely causes are the environment variables (restart `npm run dev` after editing `.env.local` — Vite only reads it at startup) and the Site URL configuration in step 6.
+If something fails on first run, the two most likely causes are the environment variables (restart `npm run dev` after editing `.env.local`.
+Vite only reads it at startup) and the Site URL configuration in step 6.

 ---